pippim/pippim.github.io/index.md

 > line 2
 ```

-If they were not modified they would display as:
+If they were not modified they would display on Github Pages Markdown as:

 > line 1
 > line 2

-After Pippim reformats the block quotes for Github Pages markdown they show up properly:
+After Pippim adds two spaces to the block quotes they show up properly:

 > line 1
 > line 2